How Nick Saban's 1968 title explains the legendary coach

 But when Keener and Ross signaled the end of practice, Saban, a senior quarterback, would inevitably stay behind.
 Sometimes he'd throw extra passes; other times he'd run sprints, and without a word everyone would join in.
 There was something about the serious-minded Saban, whom everyone called "Brother."
 He had this gravitational pull that made it obvious how much they respected him and were willing to follow his lead.
 It's as if he was a blend of Keener and Ross, and most notably his father, Big Nick, who created Pop Warner football in the county.
 As long as there was enough light to see, he was determined to put it to use.

-Keener would toss the shower room keys to team managers Walter Baranksy and John Baranski and tell them to lock up when everyone was done.
+Keener would toss the shower room keys to team managers Walter Baransky and John Baranski and tell them to lock up when everyone was done.

 "If we didn't do a play right," teammate Kerry Marbury said, "we'd run it until it got dark, the same play over and over until we got it right."

-Note: Editor's note: A version of this story originally ran Nov.
-14, 2018.
-It has been republished following news that Nick Saban will retire.